rern/rAudio/README.md

 	- Try with a spare one before moving forward.
 	- Always use backup.gz created by latest update to restore system.
 - Before power on:
-	- Wi-Fi pre-configure - 3 alternatives: (Only if no wired LAN available.)
+	- Wi-Fi pre-configure - 4 alternatives: (Only if no wired LAN available.)
+		- From `backup.gz`
 		- From existing
 			- Copy an existing profile file from `/etc/netctl`
 			- Rename it to `wifi` then copy it to `BOOT` before power on.